 If you want to download a copy of your customized CSS file, click the Custom CSS File link.

-Search Engine Optimization (SEO) is the process by which you make your site more visible to other users when they are searching for similar sites.
+Search Engine Optimization (SEO) is the process by which you make your site rank higher in search engine results, especially Google, when people are looking for your site.

 The first section of this page is based on the well-established rule that the more sites that link to yours, the higher your ranking will be.